veersingh9540/Northeastern-Projects/README.md

 ## Overview

-This repository serves as a comprehensive portfolio of the data analytics projects I have undertaken as part of my academic journey.
-Each project represents a unique exploration of various data analysis techniques, tools, and methodologies, showcasing my skills and learning throughout the program.
+This repository serves as a comprehensive portfolio of the data analytics projects I have undertaken as part of my academic journey Pursuing MS At Northeastern University.
+Each project represents a unique exploration of various data analysis techniques, Machine Learning, Neural Networks, tools, and methodologies, showcasing my skills and learning throughout the program.

 ## Project List